SarahJD/meet/README.md

 #### SCENARIO 1: WHEN USER HASN'T SPECIFIED A NUMBER, 32 IS THE DEFAULT NUMBER

 Given the user hasn’t specified an event number
-When the user searches for events a a list is shown
+When the user searches for events a list is shown
 Then the default event number will be 32

 #### SCENARIO 2: USER CAN CHANGE THE NUMBER OF EVENTS THEY WANT TO SEE